 Twice each year, the Water Bureau tests for lead and copper in water collected from a group of over 100 homes that have lead solder and are more likely to have higher levels of lead in water.
 Homeowners collect water samples following EPA-recommended collection instructions after the water has been standing in the household plumbing for more than six hours.
 When samples are returned to us, we make sure they meet the regulatory requirements before being sent to the lab.
-This ensures that results from all the samples analyzed by the lab are in compliance with the Lead and Copper Rule and will not be invalidated due to sampling issues.
+This ensures that results from all the samples analyzed by the lab are in compliance with the Lead and Copper Rule.

-Below is a table with lead results from these homes.
+Below is a graph and table with lead results from these homes.
 When the 90th percentile result is above 15 ppb, this means that more than 10 percent of homes are over 15 ppb and therefore above the EPA's action level.
 The results from 1992 were before the Water Bureau started corrosion control treatment.
 These results were above EPA's action level and required the Water Bureau to treat the water to reduce lead levels.
 We started treating the water for lead in 1997.
-Results that were above the EPA's action level are in bold.
+Results that were above the EPA's action level are above the red line in the graph and in bold in the data table.
 The Water Bureau conducted the required public outreach and education each time the 90th percentile result was above 15 ppb.